-- A. Testing methods defined by the Specification and Standards for Foods and Food Additives (Notification No. 370 of the Ministry of Health and Welfare, 1959) (hereinafter referred to as the "Notified method") - B. Testing methods defined by the Ministerial Order on Milk and Milk Products Concerning Compositional Standards (Ministerial Order No. 52 of the Ministry of Health and Welfare, 1951) - C. Testing methods defined by the Notices from Director of Food Safety Department in the Ministry of Health, Labour and Welfare - D. Testing methods described in "Inspection Guidelines for Food Sanitation", supervised by the Ministry of Health, Labour and Welfare - E. Testing methods described in "Standard Methods of Analysis for Hygienic Chemists, Annotation", edited by the Pharmaceutical Society of Japan - F. Other reliable testing methods such as the AOAC methods In addition to the testing methods listed above, testing may be conducted using a method possessing specificity, and also a performance equivalent or superior in terms of accuracy, precision and quantitation limit compared to testing methods indicated in notices, etc.
+- A. Testing methods defined by the Specification and Standards for Foods and Food Additives (Notification No. 370 of the Ministry of Health and Welfare, 1959) (hereinafter, the Specification and Standards for Foods and Food Additives (Notification No. 370 of the Ministry of Health and Welfare, 1959) referred to as the "Notification" and the testing methods defined by the Notification referred to as the "Notified Methods")) - B. Testing methods defined by the Ministerial Order on Milk and Milk Products Concerning Compositional Standards (Ministerial Order No. 52 of the Ministry of Health and Welfare, 1951, hereinafter referred to as the "Milk and Milk Products order") - C. Testing methods defined by the Notices from Director of Food Safety Department in the Ministry of Health, Labour and Welfare - D. Testing methods described in "Inspection Guidelines for Food Sanitation", supervised by the Ministry of Health, Labour and Welfare - E. Testing methods described in "Standard Methods of Analysis for Hygienic Chemists, Annotation", edited by the Pharmaceutical Society of Japan - F. Other reliable testing methods such as the AOAC methods

+In addition to the testing methods listed above, testing may be conducted using a method possessing specificity, and also a performance equivalent or superior in terms of accuracy, precision and quantitation limit compared to testing methods indicated in notices, etc.